pekkalacd/Introduction-to-Python/Lessons/Basic Operators/README.md

 ```
 <br>

-Just as it was with addition, there are certain types that can be subtracted from one another and those that cannot.
-See the table below.<br>
+Just as it was with addition, there are certain types that can be subtracted from one another and those that cannot.<br>

 <p align = "center">
    <img src = "https://user-images.githubusercontent.com/34849400/108668207-600d3600-74a0-11eb-8f4b-fcfe95c9c516.png"/>